top of page

 And, of course, to simply enjoy each other's company.
 Feel free to bring some topics to discuss as we figure out ways to engage with our membership and the rest of the maritime community.

-2023 Meetings
+2024 Meetings

-Meetings start at 7 pm
+Winter & Early Spring Meetings start at 6 pm

-April 12th - Odyssey Chicago River
+April 9 - Odyssey Chicago River - City Cruises

 Meetings